schererja/smidr/docs/job-controller.md

 ## Purpose

-The Job Controller is responsible for orchestrating jobs between the Control Plane and agents.
-It ensures that jobs are assigned, tracked, and executed according to policies and tenant constraints.
+The Job Controller is a serverless Lambda function responsible for orchestrating jobs between the Control Plane and agents via SQS.
+It ensures that jobs are queued, assigned, and executed according to policies and tenant constraints.

 ---

 ## Responsibilities

+- **Job Queuing:** Place jobs on SQS queue after Control Plane validation
-- **Job Matching:** Assign jobs to compatible agents based on capabilities, availability, and tenant/project policies.
+- **Job Matching:** Select agents with compatible capabilities from DynamoDB registry
-- **Policy Enforcement:** Apply execution constraints such as resource limits, approved plugins, or execution windows.
+- **Policy Enforcement:** Apply execution constraints such as resource limits, approved plugins, or execution windows
-- **State Tracking:** Monitor job progress through the lifecycle (Submitted → Queued → Dispatched → Running → Completed).
+- **State Tracking:** Monitor job progress through the lifecycle (Submitted → Queued → Dispatched → Running → Completed) in DynamoDB
-- **Retries and Failures:** Handle failed, timed out, or cancelled jobs according to policy.
+- **Retries and Failures:** Handle failed, timed out, or cancelled jobs according to policy
-- **Reporting:** Provide logs, status updates, and metrics to the Control Plane and frontend.
+- **Reporting:** Provide logs, status updates, and metrics to the Control Plane and frontend via DynamoDB
-- **Integration:** Communicate with artifact store and policy engine for complete lifecycle visibility.
+- **Integration:** Communicate with artifact store (S3/DynamoDB) and policy engine for complete lifecycle visibility

 ---